-The town is well served by three buses an hour Monday to Saturday during most of the day and an hourly service on Sundays.
-The Town Council continues to be in discussions with Devon County Council and Stagecoach to improve the service including greater capacity and integration with the train service.
+The town is well served by a commercial bus service.
+The Town Council continues to be in discussions with Devon County Council and the service provider to improve the service including greater capacity and integration with the train service.
 The bus service serving Cranbrook is one of the few commercially viable bus services in Devon and has been the fastest growing service in the county.